jojiShiotsuki/jojiShiotsuki/README.md

 <h1 align="center">Hi 👋, I'm Joji Shiotsuki</h1>
 <h3 align="center">Hi, im a Software Engineer at 100 Devs, I am looking for a position where i can affect positive change at scale and expand my knowledge in Software Engineering.
-I am currently focusing on Web Development - HTML, CSS, Javascript, express.js, node.js and react Opportunities, with a secondary focus on AI.</h3>
+I am currently focusing on Web Development - Wordpress, HTML, CSS, Javascript, express.js, node.js and react Opportunities, with a secondary focus on AI.</h3>

 - 👨‍💻 All of my projects are available at [https://jojishiotsuki.netlify.app/](https://jojishiotsuki.netlify.app/)